Which MBA Funding Source is Right for You?

 The U.S. government offers at least two loan options for each academic year: the Stafford Loan and the Grad PLUS Loan.
 To tap into this MBA funding source, you can apply for these loans online via the Free Application for Federal Student Aid.
 Also, the Department of Education is an excellent resource for information on rates, fees, eligibility, and more.

-This summer, Nerd Wallet published a roundup of their favorite federal and private MBA student loan options for 2021.
+Nerd Wallet recently published a roundup of their favorite federal and private MBA student loan options for 2023.
 Check out their recommendations as a jumping-off point.

 Finally, use an online MBA student loan calculator to organize your costs and see how loans with different interest rates can work in your favor.
 Your MBA is a significant investment.
-Make the best use of the months ahead to make sure you have all the funding you need.
+Make the best use of the months ahead to ensure you have all the funding you need.